Business strategy and the difference between business environment change and instability

 Change is confirmed as being known when all changing variables are clearly defined and are known to occur at some determined point in the future or at the moment the change happens or after it has happened.

-This is stable change in that you can plan or amend your internal variables to either take advantage of any opportunities or undertake defensive counter measures to any threats resulting from this new circumstance.
+This definition of change is stable in that you can plan or amend your internal variables to either take advantage of any opportunities or undertake defensive counter measures to any threats resulting from this new circumstance.

 From this perspective, abrupt change is also stable given that you can react with substantive measures that will deliver an influence that is then relatively predictable.